Skip to main content

 • pre-treatment to filter out finer particles, debris, and suspended solids, before the desalination process begins

-• reverse osmosis: High-pressure storage vessels equipped with semi-permeable membranes would utilise reverse osmosis to remove salt from the water, resulting in the production of potable water
+• high-pressure storage vessels equipped with semi-permeable membranes to utilise reverse osmosis to remove salt from the water, to produce potable water

-• water storage tanks to store water before distribution through the pipeline network
+• tanks for water storage prior to distribution through the pipeline network

 • outfall pipes to return concentrated seawater back into the ocean